ellakoa/postcard-poem/content/posts/a-bit-of-perspective.md

 title: A Bit of Perspective
 description: After visiting Langdon bay, I would often sit on top of the steep steps that lead down to the bay and watch the tide come in.
-A great place to be in tune with the world.
-It is hard to comprehend that the earth spins 1000 miles per hour and we are being taken along for the ride.
+A great place to ponder the world.
+It is hard to comprehend that the earth spins 1000 miles per hour and unaware we are being taken along for the ride.
 How awesome is that?
 collection: Kent Views
 aspect: landscape
 image: /img/langdon-steps-dover-1-t.jpg